ananyaagas/MovieNominationsApp2021/README.md

 **Click on the link provided in the top right hand corner of this repo :**

 **Step One:**
 Log in with your 'username'.
-This is just so the page can personalize to you, it will say "Welcome [username]" Type in any name, you'll notice that there's no password required.
+This is just so the page can personalize to you, it will say "Welcome [username]" Type in any name, there's no password required.

 [Step One Image](https://drive.google.com/file/d/16fCMxVyTbQycNhgJlfUOSxt2dUNhcjqL/preview)

 **Step Two:**
 Make a search request.
-As you type, notice the list of search results changes dynamically.
+As you type, observe that the list of search results changes dynamically.
 Look up your 5 favorite movies of all time, and nominate them.

 [Step Two Image](https://drive.google.com/file/d/1himxP_FF3iUe1Z9lA6OYu7efkwA9YSZL/preview)

 **Step Three:**
-If you exceed 5 nominations, there will be an alert
+If you exceed 5 nominations, there will be an alert.

 [Step Three Image](https://drive.google.com/file/d/1wDsLnLgRCAbpdhfFKWyfgqYyR0HxhA-R/preview)

 **Step Four:**
 Remove nominations that you've changed your mind on.

+[Step Four Image (part one)](https://drive.google.com/file/d/1pJdePIwXcMulD-g2aK6MD60vb4xjCVa3/preview)

 Notice that the Nominate button, which was disabled once you clicked it, is now enabled again once you remove the nomintation.

-[Step Four Image (part one)](https://drive.google.com/file/d/1pJdePIwXcMulD-g2aK6MD60vb4xjCVa3/preview)

 [Step Four Image (part two)](https://drive.google.com/file/d/1GNTV2MwZwB0V3Q2828TIxtBL6wFzNVIt/preview)